 16 oz copper weighs 1 pound per square foot.
 Therefore a 3′ x 10′ sheet of 16 oz copper would weigh 30 pounds.
 20 oz copper weighs 1.25 pounds per square foot and is 25% thicker than 16 ounce copper.
 24 oz copper weighs 1.5 pounds per square foot and is 50% thicker than 16 ounce copper.
 32 oz copper weighs 2 pounds per square foot and is twice as thick as 16 oz copper.
 Therefore a 3′ x 10′ sheet of 32 oz ounce copper would weigh 60 pounds.
 Modern artisan timpani bowls in the U.S. are generally produced from either 24 oz or 32 oz copper sheet.

 With respect to practical bowl materials in use today, 32 oz.
 (17 gauge/ .0431 inches/ 1.09 mm) hand-hammered copper bowls are preferred by most professional American and European timpanists.
 Why?
 Hand-hammered artisan copper timpani bowls, in general, function in two ways that most players are perhaps unaware.
 Both deal with the exchange and loss of energy; heat and mechanical (potential and kinetic), which results in affecting the instrument’s voice.
-The first is because thermal mass.
+The first is because of thermal mass.
 Copper is an excellent material for heat transfer, and it can also hold more heat than other common bowl materials.
 The second is the ability for copper to absorb mechanical energy.

 The objective of the hand-hammered (whether by hand or machine) artisan method of timpani bowl production is to produce a bowl with a uniform hardness and consistent thickness that: